das11706/happy_plastics/README.md

 TODO: Delete this and the text above, and describe your gem

+The purpose of this gem is to educate the user on the various types of plastic used in everyday life.
+The user will be able to select a plastic type and then choose to learn more information about that selection.
+The user will then have the opportunity to continue to make new selections or exit the program.

 ## Installation

 Add this line to your application's Gemfile: